Guest Artists

 Lindsey Zagorodnev is a professional violinist, conductor and educator living in New York City.
 She is currently a PhD candidate in Musicology at Rutgers University, studying music historiography projects by women in the mid-20th century.
 Lindsey graduated magna cum laude from the University of South Florida with a M.M. in Violin Performance with a concentration in Instrumental Conducting, and summa cum laude from Western Connecticut State University with a B.M in Violin Performance.
 Lindsey has extensive teaching experience at universities and in public and private schools, and holds certifications in Orff, Music Together and Suzuki pedagogies.
 Lindsey has performed in numerous conferences and festivals around the world including The Brancaleoni Music Festival in Piobbico, Italy and the Prague Piano Festival in Prague, Czechia.
 She has performed on stage with notable artists including Pascal and Ami Rogé, Josh Groban, Il Volo, Il Divo, Michael Bolton, Mark O'Connor and Jay Ungar.

 Zoë D’Amico is the 6-12 Orchestra Director in the East Windsor Regional School District, and a professional violinist based in central New Jersey.
 She graduated with a double major in Violin Performance and Music Education from the Mason Gross School of the Arts at Rutgers University in 2024, studying with Brennan Sweet, Associate Concertmaster of the New Jersey Symphony.
-Zoë performs with several regional orchestras, including the East Brunswick Symphony Orchestra, and the New Brunswick Chamber Orchestra.
+Zoë currently performs with several regional orchestras, including the East Brunswick Symphony Orchestra and the New Brunswick Chamber Orchestra.
+She was recently a featured soloist with the Rutgers University Symphonic Winds, and will be a performing artist at the InterHarmony Music Festival in Acqui Terme, Italy this summer.

 A native of Taiwan, violist Hsuan Chen (Abby) has been a featured artist in concerts across the U.S, Europe, and Asia.
 Her recent collaborations have brought her to venues such as Carnegie Hall, Alice Tully, Hall, The Metropolitan Museum, the Gerald W. Lynch Theater, and the Brooklyn Museum.
 Among some of her most recent collaborations include an online project entitled Broadcast from Home by New York composer Lisa Bielawa, a film-music collaboration with acclaimed cellist (former Assistant Principal of the Montreal Symphony Orchestra) Michael Nicolas of Brooklyn Rider, chamber music performances in NYC with cellist Mihai Marica of the Lincoln Center Chamber Music Society, violinist Sami Merdinian of the cutting edge crossover group Sybarite 5, and superstar violinist Stefan Jackiw.